Donald Trump Tells Americans To 'Sleep Well,' North Korea 'No Longer A Nuclear Threat' — Fact Check: It Is

-As he arrived back in the United States Wednesday morning after his “summit” meeting with North Korean dictator Kim Jong-un in Singapore, Donald Trump took to his Twitter account to make a startling claim.
+As he arrived back in the United States Wednesday morning after his “summit” meeting with North Korean dictator Kim Jong Un in Singapore, Donald Trump took to his Twitter account to make a startling claim.
 North Korea, he said in a Twitter message, was “no longer a nuclear threat.”
 Americans, Trump said in a separate Twitter post, should now “sleep well.”

 But most experts say that Trump came out a lopsided loser in his talks with Kim, according to a CNBC report on Wednesday.
-And they pointed out that nothing in the agreement signed by Trump and Kim has lessened the threat from North Korea, which according to data compiled by the Federation of American Scientists holds the world’s ninth-largest nuclear arsenal with an estimated 20 nuclear weapons ready to go.
+And they pointed out that nothing in the agreement signed by Trump and Kim has lessened the threat from North Korea which according to data compiled by the Federation of American Scientists holds the world’s ninth-largest nuclear arsenal with an estimated 20 nuclear weapons ready to go.

 “Just landed — a long trip, but everybody can now feel much safer than the day I took office.
 There is no longer a Nuclear Threat from North Korea.
 Meeting with Kim Jong Un was an interesting and very positive experience.
 North Korea has great potential for the future!”
 Trump wrote on his Twitter feed.